Stone Duality for Relations: Preliminaries on Ordered Category Theory

 Convenient properties that follow from this definition are that coinserters (=quotients by inequations) are surjections and that free constructions as well as the monad $T$ preserve surjections.\footnote{\cite[Thm.6.3]{ordered-algebras} shows that strongly finitary functors preserve surjections.
-On the other hand, \cite[Exle.6.4]{ordered-algebras} shows that, conversely, being finitary and preserving surjections is not enough to imply strongly finitary.} This need not be the case for the more general notion of finitary monads on $\Pos$, which are a special case of the notion of algebra studied by Kelly and Power~\cite{kelly-power}.
+On the other hand, \cite[Exle.6.4]{ordered-algebras} shows that, conversely, being finitary and preserving surjections is not enough to imply strongly finitary.} This need not be the case for the more general notion of finitary monads on $\Pos$, which are a special case of the notion of algebra theory studied by Kelly and Power~\cite{kelly+power}.

-Since surjections coincide with P-regular epis, we can also say that $\acal$ is the category of algebras for a strongly finitary P-regular monad and, since $\Pos$ is P-regular but not regular in the ordinary sense, we may even say that P-varieties are the categories of algebras for a strongly finitary, regular monad on $\Pos$.\footnote{The notion of a P-regular category was introduced in \cite[Def.3.18]{ordered-algebras} where it was simply called regular.}
+Since surjections coincide with P-regular epis, we can also say that $\acal$ is the category of algebras for a strongly finitary P-regular monad and, since $\Pos$ is P-regular but not regular in the ordinary sense, we may, with a slight abuse of language, simply say that P-varieties are the categories of algebras for a strongly finitary, regular monad on $\Pos$.\footnote{The notion of a P-regular category was introduced in \cite[Def.3.18]{ordered-algebras} where it was simply called regular.}

 \begin{example} The category $\DL$ of bounded distributive lattices is a P-variety.
 Note that, as a P-variety, $\DL$ is different from the ordinary variety of distributive lattices as $\DL$ now has ordered homsets.
-The category $\BA$ of Boolean algebras is the full subcategory of $\DL$ consisting of Boolean algebras. \end{example}
+The category $\BA$ of Boolean algebras is the full subcategory of $\DL$ consisting of Boolean algebras.
+Note that, because $\DL$-morphisms between Boolean algebras preserve negation, $\DL(B,B')$ is discrete if $B,B'$ are Boolean algebras. \end{example}

-\begin{remark} It was shown in \cite[Thm.12]{dahlqvist-kurz} that the inclusion $\BA\to\DL$ is the free completion of $\BA$ wrt a certain class of inserters.
+\begin{remark} It was shown in \cite[Thm.12]{dahlqvist+kurz} that the inclusion $\BA\to\DL$ is the free completion of $\BA$ wrt a certain class of inserters.
 Informally, we may say that $\DL$ is the smallest category containing $\BA$ and closed under $\Pos$-enriched subobjects. \end{remark}